sanatkp84/devops_obsidian_docs/Docker/To run this two-tier application using Docker Network.md

-# To run this two-tier application using Docker Network (Without Docker-compose)
+# To run two-tier application using Docker Network (Without Docker-compose)

 - 1st create a docker image from Dockerfile
 ```